menu

 People

 If you are planning to retire in Alabama, this neighborhood should be on your must-see list.
 For many reasons, Seminole may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Alabama, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.4% of neighborhoods in AL. If a Alabama retirement is in your future, this neighborhood should be one of the places you visit.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 97.6% of neighborhoods in AL. If a Alabama retirement is in your future, this neighborhood should be one of the places you visit.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for first-time home buyers.

 Diversity

-Did you know that the Seminole neighborhood has more Czechoslovakian and Austrian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Seminole neighborhood has more Czechoslovakian and Yugoslav ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 0.5% of this neighborhood's residents have Czechoslovakian ancestry and 1.0% have Austrian ancestry.
+In fact, 0.5% of this neighborhood's residents have Czechoslovakian ancestry and 0.3% have Yugoslav ancestry.

 The Neighbors